-Zeynep Ayşe Hatipoğlu is an interdisciplinary cellist, composer and improviser based in Istanbul.
-Her works include acoustic and electroacoustic compositions, site-specific performances and collaborative projects.
-Her performances are derived from free improvisation with contemporary/new music to Turkish Makam music improvisations in free and experimental approaches.
+Zeynep Ayşe Hatipoglu is a cellist, composer and improviser.
+Her works include electroacoustic compositions, open formed acoustic pieces, site-specific performances, sound installations and interdisciplinary projects.
+Her performances are derived from free improvisation and contemporary/new music to Turkish Makam music.

 Photo Credit: Timo Nasseri